← Back to research

 Key takeaways

-• 8090's Software Factory orchestrates the full SDLC—not just code generation—with modules for requirements, architecture, planning, and validation.
+• 8090's Software Factory orchestrates the full SDLC—not just code generation—positioning itself as an "SDLC control plane" for regulated enterprises in healthcare, financial services, manufacturing, and government.

 FAQ